ryanirl/ml-basics/README.md

  - Support Vector Machines (SVM's) & Kernal Methods
  - Naive Bayes
  - SVM "FROM SCRATCH"
- - CVXOPT Optimization for gaussian kernels for SVM
+ - CVXOPT Optimization of SVM with Gaussian Kernal
  - SVM for MNIST classification (kinda from scratch)